Overview of Dandong

 Chicken Egg Crepe Jidanguozi 鸡蛋果子 – The best way to start your morning on the go.
 This unique savoury crepe is incredibly quick to make, is very cheap and is the energy you need for starting a scorching hot, or a freezing morning in the city.
 Highly recommended if you’re passing through or on your way in or out of North Korea.
 Can be found on any street corner.

 Iron Pot Fish 铁锅鱼 – A traditional dish found in the Northeast but it’s done right in here.
 A giant iron pot is built into your table and heated by wood.
 The heat from the pot flows into your chairs which is perfect for a winter meal.
 You can choose your fish from the fish tank and watch the staff bring it directly to your pot to watch it cook in front of you.
 A great dinner to eat for up to four.

 Strawberries – Believe it or not, Dandong is most famous in China for not being a border town but for the strawberries grown in the local farms and exported to every corner of the Middle Kingdom.
 The strawberries are large, juicy and very cheap to buy within the city.

-Dandong is considered a small quiet city where families expect their family members to return back home in time for dinner.
+Dandong is considered a small quiet city where families expect their members to return back home for dinner.
 “Going out” for a local means going out for BBQ and having a lot of beers or Chinese baijiu.
-However, there are a few bars worth checking out which tend to be busier on Friday or the weekend evening.
+However, there are a few bars well worth checking out.

 Wanda Plaza 万达广场 – is the largest and most modern shopping mall in the city.
 It has Uniqlo, H&M, Miniso, Burger King, Starbucks, Pizza Hut, MacDonald’s, KFC, a supermarket, a Chinese & Korean food court and an IMAX.